ajksharma/resume/Readme.md

 ```

 ## Umm...
 Why !!??
-* Because I was bored.
-* Also, I needed some decent code samples for my resume, so why not?
+* I needed some decent code samples for my resume, so why not?
-* Yes, I could really use a life, do you have any to spare?
+* And, I am the type of person that will spend a saturday coding a DSL.

 ## DSL